sghpjuikit/player/CONTRIBUTING.md

 It also does not require an IDE or any setup whatsoever.

 The widgets bundled with the application are no different, but for convenience, they are part of the project as separate modules.
-This allows auto-completion, syntax highlighting as well as build failure when any widget fails to compile - they seem as though they are ordinary project source files.
+This allows auto-completion, syntax highlighting as well as build failure when any widget fails to compile - so they seem as though they are ordinary project source files.

-- Creating a widget is done by creating a widget directory
-  To create widget `MyWidget` (unique technical name):
+Create widget `MyWidget`:
-   - Create `app/widgets/myWidget` widget directory (should be [java package name](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html)
+  - create `app/widgets/myWidget` widget directory (use `camelCase` naming, no whitespace)
   - `app/widgets/mywidget/MyWidget.kt` kotlin (.kt) or java (.java) source file
   - declare package `package myWidget` which is the name of the directory
   - there, declare a top level class `MyWidget` (must be the same as the name of the directory, capitalized [camel case](https://en.wikipedia.org/wiki/Camel_case))
-   - and extend `sp.it.pl.layout.widget.controller.SimpleController`
+  - have the class extend `sp.it.pl.layout.widget.controller.SimpleController`
-   - optionally annotate your class with `sp.it.pl.layout.widget.Widget.Info`
+  - annotate your class with `sp.it.pl.layout.widget.Widget.Info`

+Delete widget:
-- To delete widget delete the widget directory
+- delete the widget directory
+  - if the application uses some resources, such as widget-only jar, the application must be closed first

 Developing a widget carries several conveniences:
 - Widget source files are monitored and open widget instances automatically reload when any source file is modified.
   Simply hit `save` and watch the widget reload.
-- Widget dependencies are declared by being put into the widget's directory.
+- Widget-only dependencies are declared by being put into the widget's directory.
   For IDE to detect these and get auto-completion, simply `Refresh all Gradle projects`.
 This is done by customized build, which scans the widget directories for dependencies.

 Restrictions: